ismaiel-shaaban/alhafez/API_DOCUMENTATION.md

 ## Notes

-1. جميع الـ endpoints (عدا `/login`) تتطلب Bearer Token
+1. All endpoints (except `/login`) require Bearer Token
-2. جميع الـ responses موحدة باستخدام GeneralTrait
+2. All responses are standardized using GeneralTrait
-3. أخطاء التحقق تُعالج تلقائياً وتُرجع بشكل موحد
-4. الحصص تُنشأ تلقائياً عند إضافة/تحديث اشتراك الطالب
-5. دعم كامل للغتين العربية والإنجليزية
+3. Validation errors are handled automatically and returned in a standardized format
+4. Sessions are created automatically when adding/updating student subscription
+5. Full support for Arabic and English languages
-6. جميع التواريخ تُرجع بصيغة `Y-m-d H:i:s` (مثال: `2024-01-01 00:00:00`)
+6. All dates are returned in `Y-m-d H:i:s` format (example: `2024-01-01 00:00:00`)
-7. Pagination format موحد في جميع الـ endpoints: `{"total", "per_page", "current_page", "total_pages"}`
+7. Pagination format is standardized across all endpoints: `{"total", "per_page", "current_page", "total_pages"}`
+8. Student subscriptions are monthly (28 days = 4 weeks).
+When creating a subscription, 12 subscriptions (for a year) are automatically created
+9. Student `weekly_schedule` allows each day to have a specific time (e.g., Saturday at 17:00, Tuesday at 14:00)
+10. Student `email` and `age` fields are optional
+11. Student `type` field distinguishes between `website` (registered from website) and `admin` (added/modified by admin)
+12. Student reviews support `type` field (`review` or `rating`) and optional `media_file` (image/video)
+13. Honor board certificates are uploaded as files, not URLs
+14. Teacher profile images are uploaded as files
+15. Payment proof images (teacher salary and student subscriptions) are uploaded as files
+16. Student `password` field is optional when creating/updating from dashboard.
+If provided, it will be automatically hashed and allows the student to login using phone and password.
+17. Teacher `password`, `phone`, and `email` fields are optional when creating/updating from dashboard.
+If `password` is provided along with `phone` or `email`, a User account will be automatically created/updated for the teacher to enable login functionality.
+The password will be automatically hashed.